 Winter is coming.
 And with it comes the choice to hibernate inside with the TV and blankets or to get outside and experience the joys of your winter wonderland.
-The latter comes with lots of calorie burning and unique fitness opportunities that make the choice a little easier.
+The latter comes with lots of unique calorie burning and fitness opportunities that make the choice a little easier.

-Here are 7 winter sports that will get you going and keep your body healthy during those short winter days and long winter nights.
+Here are 7 winter sports that will get you going and help keep your body healthy during those short winter days and long winter nights.

 - Don’t get too intense too soon.
 Keep it simple.